vamshim005/vamshim005.github.io/aboutme.md

 ### My hobbies

-To be honest, I just have two hobbies: programming and photography.
-It's diffcult to describe the second hobby, so why don't you just [see for yourself](https://www.instagram.com/shan_1.0/?hl=en).
+To be honest, I just have one hobby: solving coding challenges on LeetCode.
+It's difficult to describe, so why don't you just [see for yourself](https://leetcode.com/u/VamshiMaya/).